 \subsection{Academic Value}

-A high-quality scientific survey is not only perfect in its surface quality, but more importantly, delivers substantive academic value to researchers.
 To make the evaluation of the survey's academic value more specific and feasible, we further decompose the three dimensions (\S \ref{anno}) into seven quantifiable evaluation metrics.
-The prompts and scoring rubric (1-5) used for these seven academic metrics are all in the appendix D.2.

-\paragraph{Information Value:} We further decompose informational value into three key metrics: \textbf{Objective Clarity}, \textbf{Classification-Evolution Coherence}, and \textbf{Dataset \& Metric Coverage}.
-The objective clarity evaluates the clarity of research objectives in scientific survey.
-The classification–evolution coherence assesses the clarity of method classification and the evolution of technological development in the survey.
-The dataset \& metric coverage evaluates the coverage of datasets and the rationality of the evaluation metrics in the paper.
+The prompts and scoring rubric (1-5) for these seven academic metrics are all in Appendix D.2. \paragraph{Informational Value:} We further decompose informational value into three key metrics: \textbf{Objective Clarity}, \textbf{Classification-Evolution Coherence}, and \textbf{Dataset \& Metric Coverage}.
+Objective Clarity evaluates the clarity of research objectives in the survey.
+Classification–Evolution Coherence assesses the clarity of method classification and the evolution of technological development in the survey.
+Dataset \& Metric Coverage evaluates the coverage of datasets and the rationality of the evaluation metrics in the survey.

 \paragraph{Scholarly Communication Value:} We further decompose scholarly communication value into two key metrics: \textbf{In-depth Comparison} and \textbf{Critical Analysis}.
-The in-depth comparison assess whether the survey systematically compares multiple methods, clearly describing the advantages and disadvantages of each method.
-The critical analysis evaluates the critical analysis of different methods in the survey, focusing on explaining the underlying reasons for the differences between methods.
+In-depth Comparison assesses whether the survey systematically compares multiple methods, clearly describing the advantages and disadvantages of each method.
+Critical Analysis evaluates whether the survey provides critical analysis of different methods, focusing on explaining the underlying reasons for their differences.

-\paragraph{Research Guidance Value:} We further decompose research guidance value into two key metrics: \textbf{Research Gaps} and \textbf{Future Work}.
-The research gaps evaluates whether a survey can systematically organize existing research findings and deeply identify and analyze key unresolved issues and shortcomings in the current research field.
-The future work evaluates whether a survey can propose forward-looking and innovative future research directions based on identified research gaps and practical needs.
+\paragraph{Research Guidance Value:} We further decompose research guidance value into two key metrics: \textbf{Research Gap} and \textbf{Future Work}.
+Research Gap evaluates whether the survey identifies and analyzes key unresolved issues and limitations in the current research field.
+Future Work evaluates whether the survey propose forward-looking future research directions based on identified research gaps and practical needs.